Dreyfus affair: Centennial commemoration

+Annual commemoration day

+In 2025, President Emmanuel Macron declared July 12 as an annual day of commemoration for Dreyfus.
+Pending approval by the French senate, the first date of observance will be 2026, recognizing the 120th anniversary of France's high court clearing Dreyfus of charges and affirming his innocence.

 Historiography of the Dreyfus affair

 The Dreyfus affair is distinguished by the large number of books published on this subject.

-All the official records are readily available including reports of all public hearings of the many trials in the affair.
-In addition, a large number of records are easily accessible in the French National Archives and in the Military Archives at the fort of Vincennes.
 The contemporary literature of the case was published between 1894 and 1906.
 It began with the pamphlet of Bernard Lazare, the first intellectual Dreyfusard.

 The Precis of the Dreyfus Affair by "Henri-Dutrait Crozon", a pseudonym of Colonel Larpent, is the basis of all anti-Dreyfusard literature after the affair to the present time.
 The author develops the theory of conspiracy, fueled by Jewish finance, to push Esterhazy to accuse himself of crime.
 Under a scientific exterior there will be found there an elaboration of theories without evidence or support.

 The publication of notes by Schwartzkoppen in 1930 shed light on the guilty role of Esterházy in the affair and exonerated Alfred Dreyfus at the same time, if such vindication was needed.
 The extreme right questioned the value of this testimony but most historians hold it to be a valid source despite some ambiguities and inaccuracies.

-The period of the Occupation throws a veil over the case.
-The Liberation and the revelation of the Holocaust brought a deep reflection on all of the Dreyfus affair.
+The period of the occupation throws a veil over the case.
+The liberation and the revelation of the Holocaust brought a deep reflection on all of the Dreyfus affair.
 Jacques Kayser (1946) then Maurice Paléologue (1955) and Henri Giscard d'Estaing (1960) revived the case without great revelations, a process generally considered insufficient historically.

-Marcel Thomas, chief curator at the National Archives, in 1961 provided through his The Affair without Dreyfus in two volumes a complete review of the history of the affair supported by all available public and private archives.
+Marcel Thomas, chief curator at the National Archives, in 1961 provided through his The Affair Without Dreyfus in two volumes a complete review of the history of the affair supported by all available public and private archives.
 His work is the foundation of all subsequent historical studies.

-Jean Doise, of the École Normale Supérieure and a military professional with a strong technical background attempts to explain the genesis of the case through the development, between 1892 and 1897, of the French 75mm field gun.
-Doise proposes in A Secret well guarded.
-Military History of the Dreyfus Affair that Alfred Dreyfus had been used by French counterintelligence to distract German espionage from the French 75's secret development and furthermore that Esterhazy, who once served in military counterintelligence, had played a role in this manipulation.
-These hypotheses are regarded with skepticism.